-Changes to This Summary (01/31/2014)
+Changes to This Summary (02/08/2015)

 The PDQ cancer information summaries are reviewed regularly and updated as new information becomes available.
 This section describes the latest changes made to this summary as of the date above.

-Added text to state that patients with stage II ovarian cancer were also enrolled in a Japanese Gynecology Oncology Group (JGOG) study that tested a weekly dosing schedule versus the conventional every-3-week dosing schedule in first-line ovarian cancer (cited 2009 Katsumata et al., 2013 Katsumata et al., and Scambia et al. as references 16, 17, and 18, respectively).
+Added text to state that this trial has stimulated a number of other trials that address weekly dosing schedules versus the conventional every-3-weeks dosing in first-line ovarian epithelial cancer (cited 2009 Katsumata et al. as reference 25, 2013 Katsumata et al. as reference 26, Scambia et al., as reference 27).

 This summary is written and maintained by the PDQ Adult Treatment Editorial Board, which is editorially independent of NCI.
 The summary reflects an independent review of the literature and does not represent a policy statement of NCI or NIH.
 More information about summary policies and the role of the PDQ Editorial Boards in maintaining the PDQ summaries can be found on the About This PDQ Summary and PDQ NCI's Comprehensive Cancer Database pages.